Mahesh471/Combine/README.md

 # Combine

 # Getting Started
 This is a sample repository having some examples of combine framework in swift.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 # Prerequisites
 To run this project you need to